Cherryleaf creates policies and procedures that are easy to understand and find

 You can use Cherryleaf to capture missing information, and improve existing content.

 Use Cherryleaf to create the content.
 This can include:

 - Information based on roles and responsibilities

-- Training your contributors and writers in creating content and using the tools.
+- Training your contributors and writers, in creating content and using the tools

-You can use Cherryleaf to help you create:
+Use Cherryleaf to help you create:

-- Which tools to use.
+- Which writing and publishing tools to use

 - How to Improve Healthcare Data Quality Through Policy and Procedure Management